Are certain fruits healthier than others?

 What about buying organic?

-We have much choice when it comes to organic and conventionally grown fruits, be they fresh, frozen, or dried.
-Nutritionally, there is not enough difference to choose one over the other, though consumers might choose one over another based on farming practices and environmental impact.
-The US has regulations on pesticide use, but some fruits tend to have more residual pesticides than others, and it is always recommended that you wash fruits thoroughly before eating.
+We have a lot of choice when it comes to organic and conventionally grown fruits, be they fresh, frozen, or dried.
+Nutritionally, there is not enough difference to choose one over the other.
+However, consumers may have a preference based on farming practices and environmental impact.
+The US has regulations on pesticide use, but some fruits tend to have more residual pesticides than others, and you should always wash fruits thoroughly before eating.

 Differences in nutritional value

 Different fruits are good sources of different nutrients.
-Citrus fruits are high in vitamin C, and other fruits are good sources of nutrients too.
 A few examples below:

 Nutrient |